-TOP 5 – Fishing modalities
+TOP 5 – Fishing techniques

-Do you want to know which fishing modalities are successful in WeFish community?
+Do you want to know which fishing techniques are successful in WeFish community?
 Today we bring you the favorite fishing techniques by our users, we have based this information on the number of catches achieved with each of them.

 The top modality is undoubtedly Spinning fishing, with more than 10 thousand total catches by users.
 This can be done in both fresh and salt water and is based on the movement made with the rod to fool prey and on the use of artificial lures.
 That is why it unleashes so much passion among anglers, thanks to its dynamism and to the ability it requires to imitate the movements of the fish and so achieve the catch.